Jash47/Handwritten_equation_solver/README.md

-# Task 9 -  Handwritten Equation Solver using CNN
+# Handwritten Equation Solver using CNN

 ## Overview
 This project is a Handwritten Equation Solver using Convolutional Neural Networks (CNN).
 It is designed to recognize and solve handwritten mathematical equations.
 The purpose of this readme file is to provide a theoretical overview of the project.